nbari/UDP-proxy/README.md

 [runit](http://smarden.org/runit/)/[svlogd](http://smarden.org/runit/svlogd.8.html) + [papertrail](https://papertrailapp.com/)

-runit is using to keep up and running the application, while keeping logs in ``log/main/current`` but at the same time is required to send logs to papertrail.
+runit is used to keep up and running the application, while keeping logs in ``log/main/current`` but at the same time is required to send logs to papertrail.

 To do this, ``svlogd`` needs a Config file located in ``log/main/config`` directory, contents of the file could be something like:

     s1000000
     n10